thommee/react-common-state-hooks/README.md

 ~~~

 ### Creating Custom Hooks
-If you plan to use the same data in multiple places in your application,
+If you plan to use the same data in multiple places in the application,
 a better approach would be to create a dedicated hooks based on generic hooks:
 ~~~typescript jsx
 // useCounter.ts